ziyanoffl/ziyanoffl/README.md

         platform brings farmers and stakeholders together.
 Designed with the artistic strokes of Figma.
 Explore it <a href="https://github.com/ziyanoffl/Agricultural-Auction-App.git">here</a>.</li>
 </ul>
-<p>Feel free to explore my portfolio and reach out if you have any inquiries or collaboration ideas.
-Thank you for
+<p style="clear: both;">Feel free to explore my portfolio and reach out if you have any inquiries or collaboration
-    visiting!</p>
+    ideas.
+Thank you for visiting!</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">